oskardudycz/Ogooreck/README.md

 ### GET

-You can also do response body assertions, to e.g. out of the box check if response body is equivalent to expected one:
+You can also do response body assertions, to, e.g. out of the box check if the response body is equivalent to the expected one:

 ```csharp
 public Task GET_ReturnsShoppingCartDetails()